Weight Conversion Guide: From Kilograms to Pounds

-We use weight units all the time – when we step on a scale, check our luggage, follow a recipe or print a shipping label.
-The problem is that the world does not agree on one single system.
-Most countries use the metric system (kilograms and grams), while the US and a few others still rely heavily on pounds, ounces, stones and tons.
+We use weight units all the time — when we step on a scale, check our luggage, follow a recipe or print a shipping label.
+The problem is that the world doesn't agree on one system.
+Most countries use the metric system (kilograms and grams), while the US and a few others rely heavily on pounds, ounces, stones and tons.

-The metric system is based on powers of 10, so it’s very easy to move between units:
+The metric system is based on powers of 10, so it's easy to move between units:

 - 1 kilogram (kg) = 1,000 grams (g)